6th – 13th April 2019

 Results of the 12th Lionel Tertis International Viola Festival and Competition: 12th to 19th March 2016.

-Timothy Ridout has been named the winner of the 12th Lionel Tertis International Viola Competition, held from 12-19 March 2016 on the Isle of Man.
-The 20-year-old receives £7,000, a London recital and a viola bow from Bishop Instruments and Bows Ltd.
+Timothy Ridout was the winner of the 12th Lionel Tertis International Viola Competition, held from 12-19 March 2016 on the Isle of Man.
+The 20-year-old received £7,000, a London recital and a viola bow from Bishop Instruments and Bows Ltd.

 Second prize, worth £5,000, went to Manuel Vioque-Judde from France.